 Tuxedo for Men: Complete Style Guide

 If you’re wondering what to wear for a black-tie occasion, a classic tuxedo is an obvious style choice.
 Other possibility is to wear a dinner jacket.
-A formal, classic look, a tuxedo is ideal for an event that requires a degree of formality.
-To wear it right & look your best. read our tuxedo guide below.
+A formal, classic look, a tuxedo is ideal for an event that requires formality.
+To wear it right & look your best read our tuxedo guide below.

 From answering what is a tuxedo? to which lapels you should choose, we’ve put together everything you need to know.

 The tuxedo is a formal garment.
 It’s worn to black-tie events: weddings, gala dinners, red carpet, and many more occasions.